jklzz02/Cities-Rest-API/README.md

 # Cities Rest API

-This is a learning project designed to explore REST APIs by creating one from scratch, supporting CRUD operations and authentication via tokens.
+This is a learning project to explore REST APIs by creating one from scratch, supporting CRUD operations and authentication via tokens.
 The database used in the project contains information on over 140,000 cities around the world.

 ## Base Endpoint